Tony Fontane: Popular career

 Fontane moved to Chicago to live with his aunt, and tried unsuccessfully to break into show business while still in high school.
 During World War II, he lied about his age to join the Coast Guard.
 After the war, he assumed the stage name of Tony Fontane and moved to New York City, looking for work as a singer, but did not have much success.
 He finally landed a spot on the Major Bowes Original Amateur Hour, which he won.
-Fontane became an instant sensation; according to his biography, "A Bargain With God," he was one of only two performers on the Amateur Hour to ever be called back for an encore – the first being Frank Sinatra.
+Fontane became an instant sensation; according to his biography, A Bargain With God, he was one of only two performers on the Amateur Hour to ever be called back for an encore – the first being Frank Sinatra.

 Moving once more to Chicago, Fontane appeared on television shows such as "Teen Town", "The Tony Fontane Show", and "Top Tunes With Trendler".
 He appeared on the shows of Ed Sullivan, Steve Allen, Paul Whiteman, and Eddie Bracken, and became a sought-after nightclub and Las Vegas act.
 A recording contract with Mercury Records led to his hit single, "Cold, Cold Heart" (Mercury 5693) in November 1951.
-While Tony Bennett took the song to #1 on the pop chart that year, Fontane's version of the song reached #28 on the Hit Parade, surpassing the version by Hank Williams, who wrote the song.
+While Tony Bennett took the song to number 1 on the pop chart that year, Fontane's version of the song reached number 28 on the Hit Parade, surpassing the version by Hank Williams, who wrote the song.

 Fontane married actress Kerry Vaughn on May 2, 1950, and toured with her in Australia in the musical comedy, "Zip Goes a Million".
 Vaughn, a golden-haired beauty who once performed as a stand-in for Lana Turner and appeared in the cult classic "Prehistoric Women," became known in Australia as a second Marilyn Monroe.
 Vaughn and Fontane were popular abroad and appeared on the covers of many magazines.
 The couple had a daughter, Char Fontane (born January 12, 1952; died April 1, 2007).